Kushti (film): Plot

 The film Kushti is the story of a small village in Northern India where wrestling is a popular sport and an important wrestling match is held every year.
 Every year rivals Avtar Singh and Jiten Singh try to beat each other in the wrestling match and gain the trusteeship of the village.
-Chander plays the role of a village simpleton and a post-master.
+Chander plays the roles of a village simpleton and a postmaster.

-It filled with misunderstandings and misconceptions, of hidden identities and secret love-affairs and the outcome is simply hilarious.
+It is filled with misunderstandings and misconceptions of hidden identities and secret love affairs, and the outcome is simply hilarious.
 The movie begins to take a turn when a certain someone delivers a secret package in the wrong hands.
-Especially someone, who is bound to take advantage and manipulate the real owner of the package.
+Especially someone who is bound to take advantage and manipulate the real owner of the package.